BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/documentation/scribe_scrolls.md

 support that level of detail.
 So, crafting these gets abstracted to spending the gold necessary to obtain the materials and time spent researching and attempting to move _memorized_ spells onto paper.

+The cost to scribe any given scroll varies; it is based off of the cost of the in-game `*.itm` file without store markup.
+Thus, Lesser Restoration might be cheap, or Protection Scrolls might vary wildly in price.

 | Level        |  Gold | Hours |
 | ------------ |  ---- | ----- |
 | Protection   |   750 |  144  |